LastProject-ESIEE/OCPPConfigurationServer/doc/serverChargepointCommunicationDoc.md

-# How does the charge points communicate with the server ?
+# How does the chargepoints communicate with the server ?

 ## Overview